nixworks/public/news/2010/09/18/README.md

 ##### New Zealand
 ### [A large storm in New Zealand leaves 100,000 people without power and takes the roof off Stadium Southland in Invercargill on the South Island. ](/news/2010/09/18/a-large-storm-in-new-zealand-leaves-100-000-people-without-power-and-takes-the-roof-off-stadium-southland-in-invercargill-on-the-south-islan.md)
-_Context: South Island, Invercargill, Stadium Southland, New Zealand_
+_Context: New Zealand, South Island, Invercargill, Stadium Southland_

 ##### Taiwan
 ### [Taiwan prepares for the impact of Typhoon Fanapi. ](/news/2010/09/18/taiwan-prepares-for-the-impact-of-typhoon-fanapi.md)
-_Context: Typhoon Chaba, Taiwan_
+_Context: Taiwan, Typhoon Chaba_

 ##### Truck
 ### [At least 30 people are dead and 80 injured in a passenger truck crash in Zagyuri in northern Ghana. ](/news/2010/09/18/at-least-30-people-are-dead-and-80-injured-in-a-passenger-truck-crash-in-zagyuri-in-northern-ghana.md)
-_Context: truck, Zagyuri, Ghana_
+_Context: truck, Ghana, Zagyuri_

 ##### Airplane
 ### [Two airplanes crash at a retro air show near the city of Warngau in southern Germany. ](/news/2010/09/18/two-airplanes-crash-at-a-retro-air-show-near-the-city-of-warngau-in-southern-germany.md)
-_Context: airplane, Warngau, air show, German_
+_Context: German, Warngau, air show, airplane_

 ##### President
 ### [The President of Iran Mahmoud Ahmadinejad meets with the President of Algeria Abdelaziz Bouteflika in Algiers to discuss trade agreements. ](/news/2010/09/18/the-president-of-iran-mahmoud-ahmadinejad-meets-with-the-president-of-algeria-abdelaziz-bouteflika-in-algiers-to-discuss-trade-agreements.md)
-_Context: President, Algiers, Abdelaziz Bouteflika, trade, President, Mahmoud Ahmadinejad_
+_Context: President, Mahmoud Ahmadinejad, Algiers, President, Abdelaziz Bouteflika, trade_

 ##### Human rights
 ### [Iranian human rights activist Shiva Nazar Ahari is convicted of gathering and plotting to commit crimes against the Iranian state, propaganda against the establishment and waging war against God. ](/news/2010/09/18/iranian-human-rights-activist-shiva-nazar-ahari-is-convicted-of-gathering-and-plotting-to-commit-crimes-against-the-iranian-state-propagand.md)